rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 *"The last elder?"* - asked Sam in an attempt to follow Hannah's conversation.

-Hannah nodded whilst she moved her arms to gently release Amir on his knees then, she walked to the gate to observe it up close.
+Hannah nodded whilst she moved her arms to gently release Amir on his knees.
+Then, she walked to the gate to observe it up close.

-The gate was the detailed rendition of a library, there was no single space in the gate in which you couldn't see a book spine with various titles written on it such as: ‘Commuters of the lost Ark’, ‘Rise and fall of wonderful civilisations’, ‘Deadly Sins’, ‘Twenty-thousand leagues above the clouds’, ‘A guide for those expecting the unexpected’, ‘Lord of the annular metallic loops’, ‘Thief of time’, ‘Cats that may be dead or alive when placed in boxes, for dummies’, among many other titles.
+The gate was the detailed rendition of a library, there was no single space in the gate in which you couldn't see the surface covered with book spines with various titles written on it such as: ‘Commuters of the lost Ark’, ‘Rise and fall of wonderful civilisations’, ‘Deadly Sins’, ‘Twenty-thousand leagues above the clouds’, ‘A guide for those expecting the unexpected’, ‘Lord of the annular metallic loops’, ‘Thief of time’, ‘Cats that may be dead or alive when placed in boxes, for dummies’, among many other titles.

 The shelves of books covered every single inch of the gate, its centre was the one exception.
 In there, the sculpture of the Wise stood straight, her head slightly bowed down, her eyes closed and on her hands rested a lantern with six gems at each corner of the elongated hexagon encasing a crystal flame.
 The lantern itself had a surprising amount of detail.